-Dana White confirmed that Lobov “had to move to another hotel” after he was receiving phone calls from Khabib’s team.
+Reports suggested that Lobov had to move to another hotel after he was receiving phone calls from Khabib’s team.

 McGregor – who now feels as though he wants to defend something – then arrived in Brooklyn, New York, before initiating a destructive rampage.